patrickgrey/patrickgrey/source/_posts/2018/01/testing-with-puppeteer.md

   // Allow for longer test of a timeout error occurs. this.timeout(20000);
   let page;
-  // Open website in the headless browser before (async function () {
+  // Open website on localhost in the headless browser before (async function () {
     page = await browser.newPage();
     await page.goto('http://localhost:4000/');